outdoorsafetylab/mapclay/README.md

 `mapclay.js` only do several things:

 1. Use CSS selector (`.map` by default) to get elements about map rendering
-1. Parse inner text of each elements from YAML format into object.
+1. Parse inner text of each element from YAML format into object.
 1. If object has no property called `viewer`, assign it by default value.
-1. For each `viewer` used, coresponding **Descriptor** JS class uses `renderMap()` method to render elements into map.
+1. For each `viewer` used, coresponding **Descriptor** JS class uses `renderMap()` method to render elements into maps.

-By default, `mapclay.js` comes with three valid **Descriptor** JS classes:
+By default, `mapclay.js` comes with three preinstalled **Descriptor** JS classes:
 `openlayers`, `maplibre` and `leaflet`.
-Of course each of them use map library in the same name.
+Of course each of them use map library with the same name.

 ## Contribution